UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/packages.md

 ### dotenv

-This package allows for the use of `.env` files which contain enviroment variables such as database passwords, which ports to host the server on, or if the server is in development or production mode.
+This package allows for the use of `.env` files which contain environment variables such as database passwords, which ports the host server is on, or if the server is in development or production mode.

 ### express

 This is one of the most critical packages.
 It is a web framework for node.js that simplifies code alot.
-Its great, so much so I will link it [here](https://expressjs.com/).
+It's great, so much so I will link it [here](https://expressjs.com/).

 ### express-fileupload

-Related to the package [above](#express).
+Related to the express package [above](#express).
 Allows for uploading of files from user to server.

 ### express-session

-Again related to express package [here](#express).
-Handles session management, and tokens.
+Again, related to express package [here](#express).
+Handles session management and tokens.

 ### ip

-Simple package that gets the IP of the server so that we can create the API calls dynamically rather then hard coding the servers IP.
+Package that gets the IP of the server so that we can create the API calls dynamically rather then hard coding the servers IP.

 ### isomorphic-fetch

-Allows for the use of the browers `fetch` command on serverside.
+Allows for the use of the browsers `fetch` command on serverside.
 This is called when a server side rendered page needs to make some sort of call, such as getting user details or getting storms, before it sends the page to the user.

 ### moment